 Traditional Cornbread Stuffing with Sausage and Apples is an easy to make recipe with simple ingredients.
 Perfect for Thanksgiving, this is a great make-ahead recipe for cornbread dressing.

-Guaranteed that this will become your new favorite Cornbread Stuffing recipe.
+Guaranteed that this will become your new favorite stuffing recipe.
 This simple dish is made with easy to find ingredients and can be assembled ahead of time, key for a stress-free Thanksgiving Dinner!

 The sweetness from the apples mixed with flavors from the sausage and fresh sage will make you want to have this dish on hand year round.
-Pair this with my Slow Cooker Ham with Brown Sugar Glaze and you’ll two easy recipes done in no time!
+Pair this with my Slow Cooker Ham with Brown Sugar Glaze or my Slow Cooker Turkey Breast and you’ll two easy recipes done in no time!

 So take the stress out of holiday meals and give this top-rated Cornbread Stuffing a try.